ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/how-to-2.md

 ### Create a test sample

+If you are coding an example, rather than following along with the existing [Image Compression Control](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/samples/performance/image_compression_control/README.adoc) sample, we need to first create a test sample.
 We can use the default [API sample template](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/scripts/README.adoc#generate-api-sample) to write and run the code snippets presented in this Learning Path.

 To create a new sample: